oxbridgeltd/finance-plugin-woocommerce/readme.txt

  == Changelog ==
 Version 1.0.2
+Minor Formatting
-Added a shortcode helper - to allo users to place the calculator on non-product pages
+Added a shortcode helper finance_code - to allow users to place the calculator on non-product pages

 Version 1.0.1
 Added the ability to Cancel and Refund applications through WooCommerce